 - Fax: 613-580-9605 Attention: Snow Angel Program

 Personal information is collected through the nomination process under the authority of sections 8 and 10 of the Municipal Act, 2001, S.O.
 2001, c.
 25. Personal information including contact information will only be used for the administration of the Snow Angel Program, including notifying volunteers of their recognition as a Snow Angel and inviting the nominee to a recognition event.
-If you have any questions about the collection and use of personal information, please contact the Snow Angel Program using the contact information above or telephone the Section Manager, Stakeholder Relations at 613-580-2424 x27945.
+If you have any questions about the collection and use of personal information, please contact the Snow Angel Program using the contact information above or telephone the Program Manager, Public Outreach and Communications at 613-580-2424 x12059.